 🎥 How to create and trigger hook popups

-In ConvertFlow you can create different types of popup CTAs.
+In ConvertFlow you can create different types of popup campaigns.

-"Hooks" are popups that appear in the corner of your visitor's browser window.
+"Hooks" are popups that appear on the corners of a visitor's browser window.

-Hook popups are useful when you need to politely deliver a message to your visitor with a clear CTA, without getting in the way of the content their reading.
+Hook popups are useful when you need to politely deliver a message to a visitor with a clear call-to-action, without getting in the way of the content they're reading.

-And with ConvertFlow's targeting conditions and trigger controls, you can always show your hook popup at the perfect time.
+And with ConvertFlow's targeting conditions and trigger controls, you can always show a hook popup at the perfect time.

-Click to create a CTA in ConvertFlow, scroll past the template category suggestions and you can choose to see templates for the "Hook" CTA type.
+Click to create a campaign in ConvertFlow, scroll past the template category suggestions and you can choose to see templates for the "Hook" campaign type.

-Just click "See Templates" to get inspiration, or click "Create Blank CTA" to start from scratch.
+Just click "See Templates" to get inspiration, or click "Create Blank campaign" to start from scratch.

 Choosing a hook template

-Once you've clicked to see hook templates, you'll be taken to the template gallery, filtered to see only hook CTAs.
+Once you've clicked to see hook templates, you'll be taken to the template gallery, filtered to see only hook campaigns.

-Browse and preview the various hook templates to find the perfect CTA.
+Browse and preview the various hook templates to find the perfect campaign.
 You can also filter faster using the category filters on the left.

-Once you've found the template you want, click "Use Template" and name your hook CTA.
+Once you've found the template you want, click "Use Template" and name your hook campaign.

-Once you've created your CTA, you'll be taken to the CTA builder.
+Once you've created your campaign, you'll be taken to the drag-and-drop builder.

-Here you can quickly customize the CTA template.
+Here you can quickly customize the campaign template.
 Edit the headlines, paragraph text, button text, form settings, survey options, etc.

-Each hook CTA template will come with a default CTA maximum width.
+Each hook campaign template will come with a default maximum width.

-This can be adjusted by clicking to the "Settings" tab in the builder panel.
+This can be adjusted by clicking on the "theme" tab in the builder panel.

-Here you'll be able to control the maximum width of your hook CTA, as well as the theme of the hook's close out icon and the side of the screen you want your hook to appear.
+Here you'll be able to control the maximum width of your hook campaign, as well as the theme of the hook's close icon and the side of the screen you want your hook to appear.